 To ensure that our pupils are protected from harm, we need to understand what types of behaviour constitute abuse and neglect.
+This is included in annual training for all staff.

 Abuse may be committed by adult men or women and by other children and young people.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
 This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.